From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: TAD Benchmarking

 \subsection{Benchmarking Generalist VLMs}

-Experiments were performed on the benchmark using both closed- and open-source generalist VLMs that were not specifically trained for AD.
+Experiments were performed using both closed- and open-source generalist VLMs not specifically trained for AD.
 For closed-source models, GPT-5-mini~\cite{gpt5} and Gemini-2.5-Flash~\cite{gemini} were tested.
-With respect to open-source models, Qwen2.5-VL~\cite{qwenvl} and InternVL3~\cite{internvl3} were selected since the InternVL and Qwen-VL model families consistently provide top-tier performance.
-Further details regarding the parameters specific to each model are provided in the supplementary materials.
+For open-source models, Qwen2.5-VL~\cite{qwenvl} and InternVL3~\cite{internvl3} were selected, as these families have consistently provided top-tier performance and have the added benefit of released checkpoints across a range of sizes.
+Further parameter details are provided in the supplementary materials.

-\textbf{Open-Source Models.} As shown in \cref{table_main_results}, for the baseline models the average performance increases with the model size.
-For example, for Qwen2.5-VL, the average performance increases by more than 10\% from the 7B model to the 32B model.
-Scene-CoT, the proposed CoT-based method, provides modest performance gains over the baselines for the small generalist models (e.g., Qwen2.5-VL-7B with Scene-CoT yields a 4.25\% improvement).
-For larger models, Scene-CoT does not appear to offer accuracy gains.
-It is hypothesized that this result arises from larger VLMs' stronger inherent capabilities, {due to their increased parameter count, which allows them to generate rich internal representations that are better suited for temporal QA than an explicit CoT-based description.}
+\textbf{Open-Source Models.} As shown in \cref{table_main_results}, for the baseline models, the average performance generally increases with the model size: Qwen2.5-VL improves by more than 10\% from 7B to 32B.
+Scene-CoT, the proposed CoT-based method, provides modest gains over the baselines for smaller generalist models (e.g., Qwen2.5-VL-7B with Scene-CoT yields a 4.25\% improvement).
+For larger models, Scene-CoT does not offer additional gains; this result is hypothesized to arise from larger VLMs' stronger inherent capabilities, which let them produce internal representations better suited for temporal QA than an explicit CoT-based description.

-TCogMap consistently outperforms the \textit{baseline + ego pose} variants in average performance by as much as 17.74\% (for Qwen2.5VL-7B) and large models still show substantial gains (e.g., an 8.68\% improvement with InternVL3-38B).
-Even though both the baseline + ego pose and TCogMap receive identical input, the VLM is unable to digest the raw pose information with the baseline variant, exemplifying the importance of the temporal cognitive map.
+TCogMap consistently outperforms the \textit{baseline + ego pose} variants in average performance by as much as 17.74\% (Qwen2.5-VL-7B), and large models still show substantial gains (e.g., 8.68\% with InternVL3-38B).
+Even though baseline + ego pose and TCogMap receive identical raw information, the VLM is unable to digest the raw pose data, illustrating the value of the structured temporal cognitive map.

-\textbf{Closed-Source Models.} Generalist closed-source models are also included to demonstrate their performance on AD temporal understanding.
-The average performance of GPT-5-mini and Gemini-2.5-Flash are comparable to the medium-sized InternVL3-14B.
-Interestingly, GPT-5-mini shows strong results on two of the ``easier'', \textit{Video Temporal Ordering} and \textit{Relative Temporal Localization}, as measured by the high Human Level scores.
-Gemini-2.5-Flash performs worse on these same two tasks, but achieves higher accuracies for \textit{Temporal Action Localization} and \textit{Temporal Object Localization} compared to GPT-5-mini.
+\textbf{Closed-Source Models.} The average performance of GPT-5-mini and Gemini-2.5-Flash is comparable to the medium-sized InternVL3-14B.
+Interestingly, GPT-5-mini shows strong results on two of the ``easier'' tasks, \textit{Video Temporal Ordering} and \textit{Relative Temporal Localization}.
+Gemini-2.5-Flash performs worse on these two tasks, but achieves higher accuracies for \textit{Temporal Action Localization} and \textit{Temporal Object Localization}.